 CREATE TABLE [dbo].[SalesRegions]( [ID] [int] IDENTITY(1,1) NOT NULL, [Name] [varchar](200) NOT NULL, [RegionID] [int] NOT NULL, [StartDate] [date] NOT NULL, [Code] [nvarchar](50) NOT NULL, [Budget] [decimal](18, 0) NULL ) ON [PRIMARY] GO ALTER TABLE [dbo].[SalesRegions] WITH CHECK ADD CONSTRAINT [FK_SalesRegions_Regions] FOREIGN KEY ([RegionID]) REFERENCES [dbo].[Regions] ([RegionID]) GO ALTER TABLE [dbo].[SalesRegions] CHECK CONSTRAINT [FK_SalesRegions_Regions] GO

-Note that some developers argue against Data Integrity constraints in SQL saying that the business logic of an application should be retained within the business layer of the instead of the Database layer.
+Note that some developers argue against Data Integrity constraints in SQL saying that the business logic of an application should be retained within the business layer instead of the Database layer.
 However, this approach makes it possible to have invalid data in the database.
 This can happen because there are bugs in the business logic or because data is updated via a different route.
 For example, when a database is used by multiple applications with differing logic.
 Data Integrity SQL constraints prevent this problem.

 A unique constraint can be defined using the following syntax: